roytang/blog/content/replies/2012/04/c47kjg5/index.md

 - Philippines
 ---

-What was the reason given?\n\nAlso, won't the entire amount go to the BIR (as in be part of their tax collection)
+What was the reason given?

+Also, won't the entire amount go to the BIR (as in be part of their tax collection)